anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-nyc-programme#caseyw">Casey West</a>
       text: "Casey wears the mantle of Principal Technologist focused on Pivotal's Cloud Foundry Platform."
       icon: user
+    - header: <a href="/2016-nyc-programme#taraw">Tara Walker</a>
+      text: "Tara is a technical evangelist for Amazon Web Services."
+      icon: user
     - header: <a href="/2016-nyc-programme#shannonw">Shannon Williams</a>
       text: "Shannon heads up marketing and field efforts at Rancher Labs."